Custom Fields Overview

 Allows you to create a visual break in the form and be able to label the line as well.

-Tabs allow you to separate your custom fields into categories that he users can then then click onto and fill out related fields without seeing all fields.
+Tabs allow you to separate your custom fields into categories that the users can then click onto and fill out related fields without seeing all fields.

 In order for Tabs to function properly, the first field in your layout must be a Tab field.